Walt Maddox has led Tuscaloosa to new heights. Through times of crisis, there is no one better equipped to lead. Walt is tested and proven.

 In the city's darkest hours following the devastation of the April 27, 2011 tornado, and with 12 percent of Tuscaloosa destroyed, Walt provided decisive and compassionate leadership that was nationally recognized.

 With 5,300 homes, businesses, churches and institutions severely damaged or destroyed; Walt passed Tuscaloosa Forward after months of public input.
-Nearly ten years later, Tuscaloosa Forward has provided over $100 million in infrastructure and set the table for a remarkable comeback.
+Nearly twelve years ago, Tuscaloosa Forward has provided over $100 million in infrastructure and set the table for a remarkable comeback.
 Since the devastation of the April 27, 2011 tornado, the recovery zone has experienced 5,425 building permits totaling $1.1 billion dollars of residential, commercial and civic investments.

 Walt currently serves as a senior fellow at Harvard University’s Kennedy School of Government, and was named the Nation’s 2012 Municipal Leader of the Year.